arvindalms/example-rails-challenge/README.md

 ##### Create a Visual Representation of Different Charges
+*Note: If you are interviewing for front-end development, use Twitter Bootstrap to complete this section*

 On the view that shows all charges (most likely the *GET /charges* route), create three lists with H1 headers.

 - List 1 -